Hyuto/Hyuto.github.io/v3-beta/content/blog/cnn-keras-cv-0-996-tpu/index.md

 # Ensembleing Predictions

-`argmax` through the prediction to get the number of class
+`np.argmax` through the prediction to get the number of class

 ```python
 pred = np.array([np.argmax(x) for x in pred])